 Nature-Focused Things To Do In Kangaroo Valley

-One of the most popular waterfalls in Kangaroo Valley, Fitzroy Falls, is located within Morton National Park and is open to the public from 9 am-4 pm.
+Fitzroy Falls is a famous waterfall in Kangaroo Valley.
+It’s in Morton National Park and open to the public from 9 am-4 pm.
 The falls drop 80m onto a picturesque rock formation, and guests are welcome to the falls from two different lookouts.

-Fitzroy Falls also has a picnic area and encourage families to bring a healthy lunch and spend the day exploring trails or perusing the visitor center.
+Fitzroy Falls has a picnic area.
+Families are encouraged to bring a healthy lunch and explore trails or visit the visitor center.
 Unfortunately, swimming is not allowed at Fitzroy Falls, but the next watering hole will cool down the entire family.

 Spend A Day On The Green

 The Kangaroo Valley Golf Course attracts international recognition for being one of the most beautiful and challenging Australian golf courses.
 Golfers are invited to play a rigorous 18 or 9-hole set and can even do a virtual tour of the course before arriving.
 With a pro shop on site, spoil the special golfer in life with a thoughtful purchase or voucher for future holidays.

 For experienced hikers, Flat Rock Watering Hole combines adventure and nature into a picture-perfect day.
 This trail is a 1.4 km return and is not friendly to four-legged family members.
 While hikers and swimmers are encouraged to bring a blanket and relax, we encourage you to leave the environment as clean as when you found it.

 The Hindmarsh Lookout is a 360° observation point located within the Belmore Falls trail.
 Perfect to capture a family photo or a budding romance; the lookout shows off the natural beauty found within Kangaroo Valley.